It is possible to recycle electric toothbrush heads via specialist programs and take back schemes.

 - Better availability.
 If more drop-off locations are available, people are more likely to use them.

-- Clearer explanation of which products are/are not accepted – as there is variation across different sponsored programmes.
+- Clearer explanation of which products are/are not accepted – as there is variation across different sponsored programs.

-- Transparency about what the sponsors gain from the partnerships and the cost of running the programmes vs profits from resale of recycled plastic.
+- Transparency about what the sponsors gain from the partnerships and the cost of running the programs vs profits from resale of recycled plastic.